top of page

 Math

-Based on techniques from Lindamood-Bell’s On Cloud Nine™ program, students move from tangible manipulatives to abstract concepts as they climb the Math Ladder.
+Using techniques influenced by the On Cloud Nine™ program for dyslexic learners, students move from tangible manipulatives to abstract concepts.
 There is emphasis on using visualization and a number line to speed math fluency and unravel word problems.
-Can be taught as a separate program or a supplement to school curricula.
+This evidence-based program can be taught separately or as a supplement to school curricula.

 Comprehension